How to Reduce Initial Server Response Time in WordPress (8 Methods)

 Choosing a web host with multiple server locations is also beneficial.
 You might not want a web host with only North American-based servers if you have a global audience.
 A server network can ensure quick data delivery worldwide.

 With Hostinger, gain access to ten different data locations across the world.
 You can also change the server location in the hPanel dashboard if needed.
-Simply find the server information and click the Edit icon.
+Simply find the Hosting section on the left and select Plan details.

-Then, use the dropdown menu to change the server location.
+Then, find the Server Details section and click on the server change icon.
+Use the dropdown menu to change the server location.
 Keep in mind that it can take up to 24 hours to finalize this transfer.

 Once you find a web host that fulfills your needs, you’ll also have to choose the right hosting plan.
-Although shared hosting plans are inexpensive, they involve sharing a server with other users.
+Although shared web hosting service is inexpensive, they involve sharing a server with other users.
 This setup means that you might face more performance and security issues.

-With dedicated WordPress hosting, you can avoid many of these problems.
+With managed WordPress hosting platform, you can avoid many of these problems.
 You’ll receive a fast and secure server explicitly optimized for WordPress.
 This setup can effectively reduce the initial server response time and boost the site’s performance.

 2. Install a Caching Plugin